1982 Rick Springfield – What Kind Of Fool Am I

 Beginning in 1977, Rick focused on an acting career.
 His first role was on an episode of the Six Million Dollar Man.
 Additional guest appearances followed on other television shows.
 He also starred in the movie that morphed into the Forever Knight television show (although a different actor replaced him in the series).

-RCA Records became his record label and in 1980 Rick recorded his fourth album, Working Class Dog.
+RCA Records became his record label, and in 1980 Rick recorded his fourth album, Working Class Dog.
 Rick and his agent did not expect the album to do well, so Rick auditioned and won the part of Dr. Noah Drake on the soap opera General Hospital.
 The record company released the first single from the album (Jessie’s Girl) in March 1981.
-When the single began racing up the charts, Rick began touring to promote it in between appearances on the show.
+When the single began racing up the charts, Rick began touring to promote it in between appearances on the television show.
 The single topped the Hot 100 in August and also helped boost the television show’s ratings.
 Rick even won a Grammy award for Best Rock Vocal Performance, Male.
 Two more hit singles also came off the album that year.

 RCA released one last single (I Get Excited) from the album.
 The single only get up to #32 on the Hot 100 but Rick earned a Grammy Award nomination for Best Rock Vocal Performance, Male.
 He lost out to John Cougar Mellencamp’s Hurt So Good.